-Stamp duty is a tax imposed in each of the States and Territories on certain kinds of dutiable transactions or dutiable instruments.
-In the Australian Capital Territory, it is imposed on dutiable transactions.
-You will mainly come across it when you purchase land or a new home.
-The ACT Revenue Office is responsible for administering stamp duty in the Australian Capital Territory, including granting exemptions and concessions.
-The rules for how stamp duty are imposed are contained in the Duties Act 1999.
-The ACT Revenue Office also publishes guidance on how the rules apply.
+Stamp duty is a tax imposed on certain kinds of dutiable transactions or dutiable instruments.
+In the ACT, it is imposed on dutiable transactions.
+One of the most common situations where a person is required to pay stamp duty is when they purchase land or a new home.
+The ACT Revenue Office is responsible for administering stamp duty in the ACT.
+This page deals with stamp duty in the ACT.

-There are formulas that the ACT Revenue Office uses to calculate how much stamp duty you have to pay on a dutiable transaction.
+There are formulas that the Australian Capital Territory Revenue Office uses to calculate how much stamp duty you have to pay on a dutiable transaction.
 Generally speaking, the amount you will have to pay depends on the value of the dutiable property (known as its dutiable value).
 The value of the dutiable property is equal to the greater of what you are paying for the property, or its market value free from other interests like mortgages.
 The rate of duty applied to that value is a rate determined by the ACT Revenue Office.
 For example, if land is transferred and that land has a value of $550,000, the amount of duty payable is equal to the sum of $15,800, plus 5% of the value of the land which exceeds $500,000 (i.e. $2,500).
 This gives a total stamp duty liability of $18,300.
 The rates of duty change depending on the value of the property.

 Generally speaking, you pay stamp duty by lodging the original contract you entered into that causes the dutiable transaction to happen (e.g. an agreement for the sale of land) with the ACT Revenue Office, together with a cheque for the amount of stamp duty payable.
 This means you will usually calculate the stamp duty liability yourself before lodging the contract, so it is important you get legal advice to ensure you don’t miscalculate what you have to pay.
 You may also need to lodge a form with the contract.
 You can find a list of all the forms on the Revenue Office website.